brunocamps/pandas-study/README.md

 In case you conduct any NumPy operation like scalar multiplication or math functions, the index-value relationship will preserve.

 One way of thinking of Pandas series is like an ordered dict of fixed size, like a map between values of indexes and values of data.
 It can be used in many ways a dict could be used.
+If you assign a dictionary to a pandas Series, you will have the dict keys ordered.